-Unfunded Redemption Redemption Investments at NAV June 30, 2018 Commitments Frequency Notice Period Domestic equities \$ 10,536,070 - Daily, weekly & monthly N/A, 0 - 30 days International equities 6,036,532 - Daily, weekly & monthly N/A, 0 - 30 days Domestic fixed income 3,929,831 - Daily, weekly & monthly N/A, 0 - 30 days Real estate funds 2,509,192 - Quarterly 90-100 days Defensive equities 1,081,080 Quarterly 90-100 days Total investments at NAV \$ 24,092,705 -
+Investments at NAV h ıne 30, 2019 Unfunded Commitments Redemption Frequency Redemption Notice Period IIIVESTITICITIS AT INAV JL 1116 30, 2019 Committents rrequericy Notice i enou Domestic equities \$ 10,377,105 - Daily, weekly & monthly 0 - 30 days International equities 5,647,304 - Daily, weekly & monthly 0 - 30 days Domestic fixed income 4,240,532 - Daily, weekly & monthly 0 - 30 days Real estate funds 2,674,299 = Quarterly 90-100 days Defensive equities 1,126,726 Quarterly 90-100 days Total investments at NAV \$ 24,065,966

 - (1).
 Domestic equity investments include funds that are actively managed.
 The funds invest in stocks of small, mid and large capitalizations.
 The funds seek to outperform the S&P 500 Index while maintaining a similar level of market risk over the long term. - (2).
 International equity investments also include actively managed funds.
 About half of the investment is in securities where rigorous dividend discount analysis is used to identify value in terms of the long term flow of income.
-The other half of investment is in funds which employs strategy that seeks to outperform the MSCI World Index (half-hedged) while maintaining a similar level of market risk over the long term.
+The other half of this investment are in funds, which employ a strategy that seeks to outperform the MSCI World Index (half-hedged) while maintaining a similar level of market risk over the long term. - (3).
+Domestic fixed income investments are in high quality corporate bond securities with long durations in line with the profile of invested funds.
+A fundamentals-based, quantitative credit modeling process is used to screen out riskier securities and determine credit quality.